 ESLT Employment Opportunities

-The Director is a strategic partner for the senior management team (Executive Director and Land Conservation Program Director) and the board in all areas of fundraising.
-He/she is an active and effective individual fundraiser who cultivates relationships and develops and manages a well-defined strategy for growing support to meet current and future operating needs.
+The Philanthropy Manager is a strategic partner in all areas of fundraising.
+He/she is an active and effective individual fundraiser who develops and manages a well-defined strategy for growing donor support to meet current and future operating needs.